Alekan82/Knut-s-adventure/README.md

 * r: Restart

- F: Full screen (will restart level)
+* m: Mute music

-## This game uses the [Löve](https://love2d.org/) library, you will need to have downloaded it to play the game.
+## This game uses the [Löve](https://love2d.org/) library, you will need to download it to play the game.